 - Other location data

-Accessory data: For files that contain other animal-borne sensor data, typically recorded on a different schedule (i.e. with different timestamps) than location data, or as part of sensor deployments that do not result in location data.
+Accessory data: For files that contain data from other sensors (current options are listed here) without locations.
+These typically include sensors recorded on a different schedule than location data, or as part of sensor deployments that do not result in location data.

 - Light-level data

 - Heart rate data > Custom heart rate data